StrikingLoo/strikingloo.github.io/_posts/2019-04-14-k-means-clustering-magic-the-gathering.md

 ![K-means convergence, Chire, CC BY-SA 4.0 &lt;https://creativecommons.org/licenses/by-sa/4.0&gt;, via Wikimedia Commons](resources/post_image/k-means-convergence.gif){: loading="lazy" style="width:60%;height:60%"}

+The crosses represent the position of each cluster's centroid, and you can see how they start moving until they become stable.
+Notice also how they move more initially, and less over time.

 ### Applications for K-means clustering

 Like many other unsupervised learning algorithms, K-means clustering can work wonders if used as a way to generate inputs for a supervised Machine Learning algorithm (for instance, a classifier).